NAME: The Ancestral Red

 The ferment was treated very gently throughout and not plunged or pumped over and was pressed out in a traditional basket press when alcoholic fermentation had finished.

 Some of its reserved juice was blended back into the wine prior to bottling.
 The wine was bottled without being fined or filtered and no additions were made (no added sulphur)

-It is red and it is fizzy, it is an English Autumnal country walk (hips, haws, sloes) in a glass, it would have made a cracking still wine in retrospect but that is the beauty of hindsight.
+It is red and it is fizzy, it is an English Autumnal country walk (hips, haws, sloes) in a glass.

 Walton Brook is a 2 hectare (5 acre) vineyard which is South facing and 100metres above sea level, one of the highest points on the Leicestershire Wolds.
 It comprises of 200 million year old Jurassic fine grained limestone mud made up from carbonates of coral and shell.
 This is overlain with 2 million year old glacial deposits featuring limestone, flint and ironstone.